-It was confirmed by John Mueller, Webmaster Trends Analyst at Google, that having your website down for more than a couple of days will have a negative impact on your rankings.
+It was confirmed by John Mueller, Search Advocate at Google, that having your website down for more than a couple of days will have a negative impact on your rankings.
 Furthermore, if your webpages become inaccessible for multiple days, then the risk of de-indexing increases.

 Mueller says that any downtime, planned or unscheduled, will likely lead to pages being deindexed.
 Even a 503 code is only a temporary band-aid on outage time, and this shouldn’t be relied upon as a permanent solution.